Integralist/integralist.co.uk/content/posts/go-arrays-and-slices.md

 - **len**: length of slice (number of elements it contains).
 - **cap**: capacity of slice (number of elements in array, starting from the first element in the slice).

+> [!NOTE]
-> Note: a slice cannot grow larger than its capacity, nor can you reslice a slice to attempt to access earlier elements in the array.
+> a slice cannot grow larger than its capacity, nor can you reslice a slice to attempt to access earlier elements in the array.

 Here is an example program that creates an array and then makes a slice of a subsequence of the original array: